 Others say they are doing this in an attempt to “flatten the curve” of the progress of the virus.
 To “flatten the curve” seems to be the media’s favorite phrase, and their way of indoctrinating their viewers.
 Since when is it the duty of the Church to work in concert with the State, in an attempt to “curve” (or thwart) what is likely to be God’s judgment?
 The problem is many are worshiping man, rather than God.

 America deserves God’s judgment.
-Americans have boasted in their “great economy,” they’ve boasted in their President, they’ve boasted in their idols, they’ve boasted in their sins of abortion, homosexuality, and various other sins.
+Americans have boasted in their “great economy,” they’ve boasted in their low employment rate, they’ve boasted in their President, they’ve boasted in their idols, they’ve boasted in their sins of abortion, homosexuality, and various other sins.
 And the Scriptures are clear that we’re to boast only in the Lord (1 Cor.
 1:31), that God is a jealous God (Exodus 34:14), that He’s angry with the wicked every day (Psalm 7:11), that He hates those that practice evil (Psalm 5:4-6), and that God giveth and God taketh away (Job 1:21).
 Therefore, we must repent, not repeat!

 Justifiably God is destroying many American idols.
 Including but not limited to.
 The economy is imploding from within, a recession is inevitable.
 Las Vegas (aka sin city) has become a ghost town, sports stadiums and ball fields are empty, and their idolatrous spectators are having withdrawals.
 Recently I saw a well-known pastor complain on Twitter, that he has no more ball games to watch.
 Oh, foolish man, when will you learn?
 Ironically it is pastors like this, that complain about Christians who herald the Gospel in the streets, calling it nothing but “yelling at people.”